marrow/mongo/guide.md

 ## Document Modelling

 The `Document` class heirarchy is organized to structure both data and the code manipulating it into clearly defined problems, with composable components focused on the principle of least concern.
 As such, the base class assumes very little; by itself it is a [`MutableMapping`](https://docs.python.org/3/library/collections.abc.html?highlight=abc#collections.abc.MutableMapping) abstract base class-compatible ordered dictionary proxy or wrapper, usable anywhere a mapping is usable.
+A notable difference is that the constructor only accepts arguments which have discrete fields associated with them.

 There is no need for a specialized "dynamic" variant.
 Similarly, we have the philosophy that all documents are embeddable.
-Top-level documents in a collection, which expect an identifier, utilize the specialization—_trait_—`Identified`.
+Top-level documents in a collection, which expect an identifier, should utilize the specialization—_trait_—`Identified`.

 {% method -%}
 Begin by importing various components from the `marrow.mongo` package or one of the namespace packages for fields and traits, respectively.